Last Updated: September 28th, 2020

 Notice to California Residents

 In response to a California law, we will automatically treat individuals with California addresses or telephone numbers (when disclosed to us) as if you requested us to not share your information with nonaffiliated third parties except as permitted by the applicable California law.
-We will also limit the sharing of information about you with our affiliates to comply with California privacy laws that apply to us.
+We will also limit sharing information about you with our affiliates to comply with California privacy laws that apply to us.
 Residents of the State of California may request a list of all third parties to which this Site has disclosed certain information during the preceding year for those third-parties’ direct marketing purposes.
 If you are a California resident and want such a list, please contact us at firstname.lastname@example.org.
 For all requests, you must put the statement “California Shine the Light Privacy Request” in the body of your request, as well as your name, street address, city, state, and zip code.
-Please note that we are not responsible for requests that are not labeled or sent properly, or that do not have complete information.
+Please note that we are not responsible for requests that are not labeled or sent properly or do not have complete information.

 Notice to Vermont Residents